CONGRATULATIONS TO OUR 2017 GRANT RECIPIENTS!

 Literacy for Environmental Justice

 Water Harvesting For Climate-Smart Landscaping, San Francisco, CA

-The project will complete a water-harvesting/storage/distribution system that includes a climate-smart native plant garden, interpretive signage, and educational programming at California's first urban state park (Candlestick Point Park) serving the adjacent low income Bayview/Hunters Point community.
-16,000 gallons of water/year will be harvested to grow native plants.
-A community garden will also use some of the harvested water.
+Literacy for Environmental Justice (www.lejyouth.org) will complete a water-harvesting/storage/distribution system that includes a climate-smart native plant garden, interpretive signage, and educational programming at California's first urban state park (Candlestick Point Park) serving the adjacent low-income Bayview/Hunters Point community.
+16,000 gallons of water/year will be harvested to grow native plants in an on-site nursery and supply water to a community garden.
 The project provides employment for low-income youth, who will work to produce and install habitat restoration and climate-smart landscaping.
 A half-acre of impermeable surfaces will also be removed, allowing for 124,000 gallons/year less water treatment and greater groundwater recharge.
-The Project has all permits, 80% or better technical drawings, 3/4 of required funding, and support of many high-profile entities and the community.
-Implementation will rely on the local community, schools, and service groups to provide project crews and other volunteer services.
+Read more...

 Los Angeles Cleantech Incubator, Los Angeles, CA (www.laincubator.org)

 Cleantech and Water Innovation Youth Program - $5,000

 The goal of this project is to empower students with practical solutions for leading a water-efficient lifestyle, creating leadership to educate their community and an understanding of the on-going water issues in Southern California.
 LACI will host three student group visits (120 students from underrepresented communities) to the La Kretz Innovation Campus and a two-part water conservation workshop.
 Part one of the workshop will include presentations by the Los Angeles Department of Water (LADWP) and an in-house water entrepreneur.
 Part two will be a competition, where student groups propose a business plan to educate their community about ways to conserve water.